williamtnguyen/spotify-playlist-generator/README.md

 GIF created with [LiceCap](http://www.cockos.com/licecap/).

-## How to run the application:
+## How to Run the Application:

-Please note that a the user must have a Spotify premium account.
+Please note that you must have a Spotify premium account.

 1. First run the program from UI.java how you would normally run a Java application. *File Path: (../src/main/java/UI.java)*